raphaelauv/Algorithms/2 ClusteringCoefficient/README.md

 ## for the two ClusteringCoefficient : Basic-MT-Skip

-> MULTITHREADING version : Enumerating over Neighbor Pairs WITH Delegating Low-Degree Vertices AND Skipping Vertices with d(v) < 2
+> MULTITHREADING (parallel) version : Enumerating over Neighbor Pairs WITH Delegating Low-Degree Vertices AND Skipping Vertices with d(v) < 2

-## for the diameter and Average path length : BFS-MT-Skip
+## for the diameter and Average path length : BFS/APL-MT

-> MULTITHREADING version : Calculate BFS on all Nodes
+> MULTITHREADING (parallel) version : Calculate BFS on all Nodes

 ### 1. PRECISIONS